ankushchimnani/DSA-Must-Do-Questions/Money and Shopping/money&Shopping.md

 	52

 #### **Sample Explanation**
-Since Alice has to buy atleast one artifact from every shop, and the overall cost has to be minimum, so she buys artifact with cost 1 form the first shop, artifact of cost 50 from the shop, and artifact of cost 1 from the last shop, making the overall cost to be 52.
+Since Alice has to buy atleast one artifact from every shop, and the overall cost has to be minimum, so she buys artifact with cost 1 form the first shop, artifact of cost 50 from the second shop, and artifact of cost 1 from the last shop, making the overall cost to be 52.

 #### **Expected Time Complexity**
 __O__(N),where N is the number of shops.